 In the remake, Lisa disappeared after the first season and Kevin vanished after the second, with no mention made of either of them by anyone.

-The Torkelsons: This short-lived sitcom was completely retooled as Almost Home for its second season, famously losing two of the family's five children in the process.
+The Torkelsons was completely retooled as Almost Home for its second season, famously losing two of the family's five children in the process.

-The Tudors: This was actually a rampant problem for the show, resulting in an extensive rewriting of history.
+The Tudors actually had a rampant problem with this, resulting in an extensive rewriting of history.
 Among the important characters who disappear without a trace (and often have their historical roles delegated to someone else) are the Duke of Norfolk, Sir Anthony Knivert, Archbishop Cranmer, Pope Paul III, and Sir Francis Bryan.

 Harrison's girlfriend appears in the pilot episode, and expresses doubts over why he's bothering to investigate an urban legend (the radiated Martians).
 After he kisses her and heads out on assignment, she's never seen again, and Harrison never mentions her any time afterwards.